The winged disc

 Car logos

-The twin serpents can also represent Mercury.
-Hg embodies the qualities of rearing snakes in the name hydrargyrum or “water-silver”.
-Since mercury isn’t really a solid it lacks a crystal structure and technically isn’t a mineral but rather a mineraloid.
-Embodying both the solid and liquid states, mercury was therefore symbolic of unity as duality.
+Embodying both the solid and liquid states, mercury reflects the polarity of the axes of the Mandelbrot set.
 With an atomic number of 80 it was often represented by a serpent.
 Mercury is the only metal for which the alchemical name remains the common name.
 In refined form, it resembles a mirror.

 Above: cinnabar or mercury sulphide (HgS)

 In the liquid crystal structure above the snakes are apparent.
 The primary mercury ore is cinnabar, which when heated readily decomposes leaving behind pure, metallic mercury which sinks to the bottom of the vessel.
 The richest mercury ores contain up to 2.5 per cent mercury by mass.
+Cinnabar occurs within volcanic veins and alkaline hot springs.

 To produce liquid mercury, crushed cinnabar ore is roasted in rotary furnaces.
 Pure mercury separates from sulfur in this process and easily evaporates.
 A condensing column is used to collect the liquid metal, which is most often shipped in iron flasks.